 Sydney remains a hugely popular holiday resort as well as a major city of commerce.
-It’s also one of the most fascinating cities in the country to visit – and here are interesting facts about Sydney to help show you why.
+It’s also one of the most fascinating cities in Australia to visit – and here are fun facts about Sydney to help show you why.

 Sydney is in the state of New South Wales, Australia, situated on the south east coast.

 2. Sydney is the capital of Australia… right?

 Sydney is the largest city in Australia but NOT the capital – that’s Canberra!